Azure/aztk/docs/13-configuration.md

 ## Spark Configuration

 The repository comes with default Spark configuration files which provision your Spark cluster just the same as you would locally.
-After running `azb spark init` to initialize your working environment, you can view and edit these files at `.thunderbolt/spark-defaults.conf` and `.thunderbolt/spark-env.sh`.
-Please note that you can bring your own Spark configuration files by copying your `spark-defaults.conf` and `spark-env.sh` into your `.thunderbolt/` direcotry.
+After running `aztk spark init` to initialize your working environment, you can view and edit these files at `.aztk/spark-defaults.conf` and `.aztk/spark-env.sh`.
+Please note that you can bring your own Spark configuration files by copying your `spark-defaults.conf` and `spark-env.sh` into your `.aztk/` direcotry.

-The following settings available in `spark-defaults.conf` and `spark-env.sh` are not supported in Thunderbolt:
+The following settings available in `spark-defaults.conf` and `spark-env.sh` are not supported:

 `spark-env.sh`:
 - SPARK\_LOCAL\_IP